-The Florida Collaborative Law Process Act and accompanying rules create a uniform system for a collaborative law process in Florida family law cases.
-The collaborative process encourages, “the peaceful resolution of disputes and the early settlement of pending litigation through voluntary settlement procedures.”
+The Florida Collaborative Law Process Act and rules create a uniform process in collaborative Florida family law cases.
+The collaborative option encourages the peaceful resolution of disputes and the early settlement of pending litigation through voluntary settlement procedures.

-(1) the material benefits and risks of using the collaborative law process to resolve a family law matter;
+(1) the material benefits and risks of using the collaborative law process to resolve your family law matter;

-(2) the nature and scope of the matter to be resolved through the collaborative law process;
+(2) the nature and scope of the matter to be resolved;

-(4) that participation in the collaborative law process is voluntary and any client may unilaterally terminate the collaborative law process for any reason;
+(4) that participation in collaborative is voluntary and any client may unilaterally terminate the process for any reason;

-(5) that the collaborative law process will terminate if any participating client initiates a proceeding or seeks court intervention in a pending proceeding related to the collaborative law matter after the clients have signed the collaborative law agreement;
+(5) that the collaborative law process will terminate if, after signing the collaborative participation agreement, any participant initiates a court proceeding or seeks court intervention related to the collaborative law matter;

-(6) limitations on the lawyer’s participation in subsequent proceedings imposed by family law court rules on the collaborative law process; and
+(6) limitations on the lawyer’s participation in subsequent proceedings imposed by family law court rules; and

-(7) fees and costs the client can reasonably expect to incur in the collaborative law process, including the fees of the lawyers, mental health professionals, and financial professionals.
+(7) fees and costs you can reasonably expect to incur, including fees of the lawyers, mental health professionals, and financial professionals.

-The new Florida Family Law Rule of Procedure 12.745 provides, in the collaborative process, clients will make timely, full, candid and informal disclosure of information related to the collaborative matter without formal discovery.
-Clients will promptly update previously disclosed information that has materially changed.
+Consistent with these principles, Florida Family Law Rule of Procedure 12.745 states the couple will make timely, full, candid and informal disclosure of information.
+In collaborative matters, there’s no formal discovery.
+Clients must promptly update information that materially changes.